SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/2.2-deploy-app/README.md

 # Deploy your SAP Fiori elements application to your BTP ABAP environment trial account

-In this chapter you will build and deploy your SAP Fiori elements application to your prepared trial SAP BTP, ABAP environment.
+In this chapter, you will build and deploy your SAP Fiori elements application to your prepared trial SAP BTP, ABAP environment.

 ## 1. Prerequisites